pyt-team/challenge-icml-2024/README.md

 Using [QM9 dataset](https://paperswithcode.com/dataset/qm9), we implement a lifting from a molecule graph to a combinatorial complex based on two points:
 - The ring information of the molecule.
 Rings will be represented as 2-cells in the combinatorial complex.
-- The distance between atoms in the molecule.
-Distances between atoms will be computed.
-If the atoms are under a predefined threshold, they will be considered as close and groupped together.
-This clusters will be introduced as hyperedges in the combinatorial complex.
+- Its functional groups will be add as hyperedges in the complex, i.e., 1-cells that sometimes connect more than two 0-cells.
+The functional groups are found by the SMARTS patterns, predifenied patterns that are used to identify functional groups in molecules.

 So far, from our knowledge it is the first representation of a cell as a combinatorial complex, combining both hypergraphs and cell complexes.